brendancarr34/pitstop-frontend/README.md

-# SuperBowlSquares
+# PitStop

-This repo is a placeholder for a simple web app for creating a Super Bowl Squares game.
+Yelp for bathrooms.